The Evolution of God

 • Intellectual synthesis: Contact between cultures (trade, conquest, translation) produces syncretism and philosophical theology.

-• Scientific and historical critique: Science and criticism forced reinterpretation, literalist retreats, or hybrid positions.
-Empirical inquiry and textual criticism reshape belief and interpretation of divine claims.
+• Scientific and historical critique: Empirical inquiry and textual criticism reshape belief and interpretation of divine claims.
+Science and criticism forced reinterpretation, literalist retreats, or hybrid positions.
 Modernity didn't necessarily kill the idea of God, but it forced it to evolve—moving from a literal "man in the sky" to concepts like Deism, process theology, or the "unmoved mover."

 • The Human "Hardware": Our brains are "wired" for agency detection.
 We find it easier to imagine a universe with a Who behind it than a series of indifferent Whats.